 Step 3: Determine the Best Value Proposition and Program Structure

 If you’ve identified your best and potential long-term customers, it’s easier to figure out a value proposition that makes sense.
-You want to offer rewards and benefits that are attractive to them and has a high perceived value.
+Keep in mind that consumers crave flexible loyalty programs.
+80% of consumers want to earn rewards regardless of whether a purchase was made in store, on a website or on a mobile device (81%) and to choose among several types of rewards.
+You want to offer rewards and benefits that are attractive to them and have a high perceived value.
 While discounts are important to some customers, for others advance notice of sales, personal attention and convenience are the factors that create loyalty.
 Your customers are diverse, consequently, your program needs to acknowledge these unique customers attitudes, behavioral drivers, and needs by speaking differently to each of them.

 Step 4: Create Compelling and Meaningful Communications

-In order to engage your customers, effective communication is a must.
+To engage your customers, effective communication is a must.
 You need to study customer behavior (CRM analytics and data will help immensely) as well as look into the demographics.
 Create offers that add value, reach out when it makes sense, and showcase the right products.
 It also helps to personalize your communication if possible.
+For example, Sephora creates personalized product recommendations for its Beauty Insider members.

 Step 5: Identify Metrics to Evaluate and Measure Loyalty Programs